01-edu/public/subjects/devops/crud-master-py/README.md

 ##### Environment variables

-To simplify the building process it is a common practice to store useful variables in a `.env` file.
-It will make very easy to modify/update information like URLs, passwords, users and so on.
+To simplify the building process, it's recommended to define essential variables in a `.env` file.
+This approach facilitates the modification or update of critical information such as URLs, passwords, usernames and so on.

+For this exercise, consider listing all required environment variables in the README.md file.
+Once you have these variables identified, create a `.env` file with the necessary credentials.

-Those variables will then be used by Vagrant and passed through the different microservices in order to centralize all the credentials.
+These variables will be utilized by Vagrant and distributed across the various microservices to centralize the credentials.

 Your `.env` file should contain all the necessary credentials and none of the microservices should have any credential hard coded in the source code.

-> For the purpose of this exercise the `.env` file must be included in your
+> For the purpose of this exercise, the `.env` file must be included in your repository, in real-world scenarios, it's crucial to avoid including sensitive data in repositories to prevent potential leaks.
-> repository, though usually in public and production projects the `.env` file
-> is never included in repos to avoid sensitive data leaks.

 ##### Configuration of the VMs

 - You will have a `Vagrantfile` which will create and start the three VMs.
 It will import the environment variables and pass them through each API.
-- You will have a `script/` directory which will store all the scripts you may want to run in order to install the necessary tools on each VM.
+- You will have a `scripts/` directory which will store all the scripts you may want to run in order to install the necessary tools on each VM.
 Those scripts may also be very useful for setting up the databases.